Where to Find Zinc

-24 mapped zinc spots across 8 U.S. states.
+24 mapped zinc spots across 8 regions.
+Pick a region for its local guide, or browse every spot by country below.
 Zinc is reported at multiple rockhounding spots across the United States.
 The map below shows where collectors most often find it on legal public ground.

 Zinc rockhounding FAQ

-Where is the best place to find zinc in the U.S.?+
+Where is the best place to find zinc?+

 Nevada, Arkansas, Idaho have the highest concentrations of zinc in this list.
-Each state's quality and access varies — open the linked state pages for a detailed view.
+Quality and access vary by area, so open the linked region pages for a detailed view.

 How many zinc rockhounding spots does RockHoundR track?+

-24 mapped spots across 8 states.
+24 mapped spots across 8 regions.
 The app keeps these on a map alongside your private finds.

 Can I legally collect zinc on public land?+

-Casual hand collecting of common rocks and minerals like zinc is allowed on most BLM and U.S. Forest Service land, with daily and annual limits set by the local field office.
+In the U.S., casual hand collecting of common rocks and minerals like zinc is allowed on most BLM and U.S. Forest Service land, with daily and annual limits set by the local field office.
 National parks, most state parks, and tribal land are off-limits.
-Always check with the managing agency before a trip.
+Rules differ by country and region, so always check with the managing agency before a trip.

 How do I identify zinc in the field?+